 For lunch stop by Dorset Bakery, Dorset Union Store and HN Williams where you can explore our local, seasonal flavors and discover the exceptional culinary talent in our food shed.
 Great Vermont products can be found in our eclectic mix of general stores, artisan shops, galleries and home stores.
 Explore shops such as JK Adams, Dorset Union Store, HN Williams, Dorset Exchange and 3 Pears Gallery.

-Or take a short drive to Merck Forest & Farmland Center a 3200 conserved property in nearby Rupert, where a 62 acre working farm and 30 miles of recreational trails offer loads of family fun and spectacular views of the Mettowee Valley and beyond.
+Or take a short drive to Merck Forest & Farmland Center a 3200 conserved property in nearby Rupert, where a 62 acre working farm and 30 miles of recreational trails offer loads of family fun and spectacular views of the Mettowee Valley and beyond in all months of the year.

 Discover Dorset – you’ll be glad you did!
 Dorset is easy to get to and the ride with be more than worth it!
 Hope to see you soon!
 Photos by James Chandler (except aerial of Merck Forest)